Mental Health and Wellbeing

 Sometimes, however, life can put more pressure on us than we can cope with by ourselves.
 Feeling overwhelmed can, if unaddressed, lead to a deterioration in our emotional wellbeing and mental health.
 This can impact every aspect of our lives, including our sleep, diet, relationships and motivation to do the things that we previously enjoyed.
 These feelings can be difficult to deal with alone, and sometimes we all need a helping hand.

 Support is available through HEART, whether you have a pre-existing mental health condition or not.
-Our advisor, Peter, is on-hand throughout the year to talk with you in confidence about the challenges, thoughts and feelings you may be experiencing.
+Our welfare and wellbeing advisor is on-hand throughout the year to talk with you in confidence about the challenges, thoughts and feelings you may be experiencing.
 Together, you will be able to discuss strategies that will help you to move forward, as well as set manageable, achievable goals.
-He can also help you to access a range of other specialist services, either in UCW or in your local area, which you may find beneficial.
+They can also help you to access a range of other specialist services, either in UCW or in your local area, which you may find beneficial.

-If you think you would find this useful, you can contact Peter by email, phone or text using the information below:
+If you think you would find this useful, please contact HEART.

 There will also be regular wellbeing sessions running throughout the year.
 These can give you some ideas about how to improve your overall wellbeing and resilience to the demands of university life, as well as give you the chance to meet new people and try out new activities.
 We will post the dates and times of these sessions on our social media channels.